Animal & Food Sciences

 Graduate Program General Information

 The Texas Tech University Department of Animal and Food Sciences offers many challenging and unique opportunities for graduate studies.
 The faculty is dedicated to excellence in teaching, research and public service.
-Animal Science and Food Science are broad fields of study involving biology, production, management, care and value-added processing of animal products.
+Animal Science and Food Science are broad fields of study involving biology, chemistry, microbiology, production, management, care and value-added processing of animal products.
 Animal Science and Food Science graduates are employed in all phases of production, research, sales, service, business and education around the world.
 As the world population continues to rise, it is ever more important to have well-trained professionals to serve the food and fiber needs of mankind.

 Career Opportunities & Development